Egon370/kep-hack/README.md

 ====
 - The Select Swap glitch from Red & Green is back.
 - Various moves that don't do typed damage have their types change for flavor.
-- Porygon now uses Sylveon's palette.
+- The Porygons now use Sylveon's palette, and Tricules is grey to better reflect later versions of GSC.
 - Solar Beam has a space in its name.
 - The Portable PC has been added.